 Educational Programming

 Thank you for your interest in the Office of Multicultural Student Engagement (OMSE)'s educational programming.
 Listed below are a variety of presentations we can offer to students.
 Diversity expands worldliness, enhances social development, promotes creative thinking, and prepares individuals to work in a global society.
 If you would like to invite our staff members to lead a conversation on a certain topic, please click the link below and fill out the form.
-Our workshops are primarily designed for undergraduate and graduate students; however, we can also provide presentations to those working with undergraduate students.
+Our workshops are primarily designed for undergraduate and graduate students and run approximately 50-60 minutes; however, we can also provide presentations to those working with undergraduate students.
 For faculty and staff focused educational programs and workshops, please visit this site

 Request a Workshop or Presentation